A Cooperative Partnership with you... our members.

 Looking towards the future:

 We are embracing a rate structure that will allow us to continue to provide you with energy at reasonable costs.
 After a great deal of study, we have determined that this rate structure will allow us to best serve all members in the fairest way possible both now and in the future.

 What are the different parts of the rate structure?

 • Account charge.
 The cost of making service available to our members.
 As referenced in our recent letter to the membership, rate adjustments will go into effect on bills rendered after August 1, 2019.
-Since 2014, our property taxes alone have increased over 25% from $4.87 M to $6.12 M. To recover increasing costs, the account charge will be adjusted by 10 cents per day beginning May 1, 2018.
+Since 2014, our property taxes alone have increased over 25% from $4.87 M to $6.12 M. To recover increasing costs, the account charge will be adjusted by 10 cents per day beginning with bills rendered after May 1, 2018.

 • Energy charge.
 Energy is the number of kilowatt-hours used by the member over the billing period.
 Based on your individual meter reading, this is the number of units you are used to seeing each month on your bill.
 The energy charge is equal to the kilowatt-hours used multiplied by the energy rate.

 (kWh) – One kilowatt-hour is defined as the amount of energy consumed by a 1000-Watt appliance running continuously for 1 hour.